dmitrenko-v/keenethics_test_task/README.md

 npm install
 npm run dev
 ```
-Then, follow http://localhost:5173/ and there you can use this application
+Then, follow http://localhost:5173/ and then you can use this application